ENGIN TULAY

 SYLLABUS

-The Car Design as Mass Culture and Art course prospectively aims to provide basic knowledge of car design in terms of structural and symbolic typologies as well as the aesthetic values influenced by societal changes throughout history.
-The course is conducted at the crossroads between architecture and the city platform in order to redefine the context of cars, followed by what would shape the future of urban mobility in terms of connectivity, efficiency, environmental concerns, and social consciousness as key priorities.
-The course focuses on the emergence of critical future responsibilities as issues are discussed in relation to contemporary thresholds formed by spatial perception shaped by several human sensations.
-Car Design as Mass Culture and Art is a survey course that is based on theoretical lectures and individual applied projects that are asked to be created by students.
-The students are expected to attend the classes regularly, take their own notes, and participate in discussions and applied project classes.
-Final evaluation is based on attendance (%20), the grades of midterms (%40), and final exams, as well as applied project considerations (%40).
+The Car Design as Mass Culture and Art course aims to provide fundamental knowledge of car design, focusing on structural and symbolic typologies as well as aesthetic values influenced by societal changes throughout history.
+The course is positioned at the intersection of architecture and the urban platform, with the goal of redefining the context of cars and exploring what will shape the future of urban mobility, particularly in terms of connectivity, efficiency, environmental concerns, and social consciousness as key priorities.
+The course examines the emergence of critical future responsibilities, addressing issues related to contemporary thresholds formed by spatial perception and shaped by various human sensations.
+Car Design as Mass Culture and Art is a survey course, combining theoretical lectures and individual applied projects that students are required to create.
+Students are expected to attend classes regularly, take notes, and engage in discussions and project work.
+Final evaluation is based on attendance (20%), midterm grades (40%), and final exams, as well as applied project considerations (40%).

 COURSE SCHEDULE - 4 hours per week